ibm-cloud-docs/ibm-cloud-provider-for-terraform/migrate.md

 ## Upgrading your Terraform version
 {: #tf-0.1x-migration}

-Update your Terraform configuration files from version 0.1x to version 0.1x so that you can run your Terraform code with the Terraform version 0.1x.
+You can upgrade your Terraform old version to new version, for example, `Terraform v0.12 to Terraform v0.13`.
+With the release of Terraform v0.13, the syntax for configuration files have changed.

-With the release of Terraform v0.12, the syntax for configuration files changed.
-If you want to run your infrastructure code by using Terraform version 0.12, you must first update your configuration files to apply the new syntax.
+{: shortdesc}

-{: important}
+Complete the following steps to upgrade your configuration files:

-1. Follow the [instructions](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-setup_cli#install_cli) to install Terraform version 0.1x and the latest release of the Terraform.
+1. Follow the [instructions](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-setup_cli#install_cli) to install existing Terraform and the latest version of the Terraform.
-2. Copy your Terraform version 0.1x configuration files into your Terraform working directory.
+2. Copy your existing Terraform version configuration files into your Terraform working directory.
    ```
    mv <tf_config_file_path> $HOME/terraform
    ```
    {: pre}

-3. Use the Terraform version 0.1x CLI to automatically apply the new syntax to your Terraform configuration files.
+3. Use the Terraform upgrade command to automatically apply the new syntax to your Terraform configuration files.

    **Syntax**
    ```